37 Sweet Side Hustles for Men

 For the young guns, however, these platforms are old hat.
 In other words, you could get paid for posting consistent content on social media channels.
 You can do this work from a cell phone or computer.
 Staying consistent for the brand’s audience is the hardest part.

 This work can be a good investment of your time, too.
 A lot of techies who get started in social media find themselves with enough work to fund an agency or to land a hotshot corporate job with a fat salary, so big that “side hustle” might one day sound like a dirty word.

 4. Live Like an Influencer

 On the opposite end of the social media spectrum, the person who’s not behind the scenes but instead in front of the camera, the influencer, can make bank, too.
 Influencers are often online as a side hustle, at least at first.
-A lucrative vision (and strategy) could allow for alliances, collaborations, and partnerships that result in a check being cut in your name.
+A lucrative vision (and strategy) could allow for collaborations, working with an influencer agency and doing paid partnerships that result in a check being cut in your name.